NSBum/rust_forvo_api/README.md

 - I've tested this only on macOS.
 YMMV if you are on another platform
 - I only have need of Russian language pronunciations which is what this downloads.
 If you need other languages, feel free to modify accordingly.

+## Roadmap

+- move downloaded pronunciation file into Anki collection
+- save the collection setting
+- allow for other languages

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.